ioksmio/Admin_Jira/11_Lab_6_Exercise1_Removing_&_Adding_Global_Permissions.md

 4. Optionally, verify global permission change:

+Create three new issues with the following summaries: Issue1, Issue2, Issue 3 before proceeding.

 > a.
 Click `Search` and press `Return` on your keyboard.
 You will see a search page depicted.

 > b.
 On the issue navigator, click the three dots on the top right of the page.
 You should see an option for `Bulk change`.
 This confirms Jira administrators have the ability to perform bulk change operations.